No "I" in team: End of an era for Europe's rainmakers?

 "Instead nothing happened," he said.

-Michael Zaoui ended his time at Morgan Stanley as head of institutional securities and was a top M&A banker responsible for several mega-mergers that created European giants like GDF-Suez GSZ.PA.
+Michael Zaoui ended his time at Morgan Stanley as head of institutional securities and was a top M&A banker responsible for several mega-mergers that created European giants like GDF-Suez.

 Speculation that the two brothers would form a boutique banking business together following Yoel's departure from Goldman may be wide of the mark.